Ice Twisters: Plot

 A research team, including Joanne, Damon, Gary, and Phil, deploy small UAVs from a C130 Hercules, to interfere with a storm.
 At first the group celebrate a good result; however, a large storm begins to develop.

 Meanwhile, Charlie, an ex-scientist, is in town to promote his new book, with his assistant Nora in Harrisford, Oregon.
 As Charlie does a book signing at a local book shop, the storm hits the town.
 Charlie and Nora narrowly escape death; however, the storm kills many others.

 Just outside town, a young couple Eric and Ashley are traveling to meet with Charlie as part of their university course.
 Eric notices a strange weather pattern, but Ashley takes no notice, as she is in a rush to get to the book signing.
 In town, Nora is taken to hospital for injuries while Charlie meets up with his old friend Joanne and also Damon, who have rushed to the scene after their computers detected the storm.

 Joanne wishes to stop the program and so orders Damon to phone their backer Frank.
 However, Frank tells Damon he will not stop the experiment until it has been completed and so allows the small UAVs to continue flying.
 Meanwhile, another storm freezes a farmer.
-Charlie, Joanne and Damon rush to the scene where they discover one of the UAVs that has crashed.
+Charlie, Joanne and Damon rush to the scene where they discover that one of the UAVs that has crashed.
 Joanne tells Charlie about the experiment.
 Nora then phones Charlie.
 She is leaving town for the TV show Charlie has an appearance on later that day.
-Meanwhile, Eric and Ashley arrive at the book signing to discover it has finished and begin to leave town.
+Meanwhile, Eric and Ashley arrive at the book signing to discover that it has finished and begin to leave town.